 Working on the same technology, on the same project, on the same code – year over year – will inevitably make a developer strong, knowledgeable and something of a subject matter expert.
-However, being hyper-focused for such long stretches of time introduces a variety of risks to the developer and the project assignment, namely a potential loss of interest or worse – burnout.
+Howeverbeing hyper-focused for such extended periods introduces various risks to both the developer and the project, such as potential loss of interest or, worse, burnout.

-To offset this personal risk at the same time increasing the likely personal productivity and results, I strongly believe and recommend that every developer have an Open Source side project (or two).
+To offset this personal risk at the same time increasing the likely personal productivity and results, I strongly believe and recommend that every developer should have an Open Source side project (or two).
 Why take on additional work, you ask?
-In addition to the obvious benefits of delivering more back to your company and the community, a side project will inevitably boost a developer’s skills, up to his or her experiences, and expand their respective community network.
+In addition to the obvious benefits of delivering more back to your company and the community, a side project will inevitably boost a developer’s skills, enhance their experiences, and expand their respective community networks.
 On a personal level, becoming a key part of additional projects expands a person’s sense of belonging.
 After all, we all want to be a contributing teammate surrounded by like-minded passionate developers.

 Having said that, I would like to share my personal insights – why I wanted to participate in a specific Magento Open Source project – the Magento PhpStorm plugin.
 I recognize every developer has their own motivations.
 The following are mine:

-- My everyday work: as a developer, I need such a tool and I need it now.
-This might take a lot of time to wait for somebody else to write it for me.
+• My everyday work: as a developer, I need such a tool and I need it now.
+It might take a significant amount of time waiting for someone else to write it for me.

-- This project provides the possibility to work with the technologies unfamiliar to me before, such as Java, Gradle, and IntelliJ SDK.
+• This project provides the possibility to work with the technologies unfamiliar to me before, such as Java, Gradle, and the IntelliJ SDK.

 What is Magento PhpStorm for a Magento developer

-Magento PhpStorm is a plugin compatible with IntelliJ IDEA Ultimate and PhpStorm IDE – most common working environments for Magento developers.
+PhpStorm 2 Magento plugin is a plugin compatible with IntelliJ IDEA Ultimate and PhpStorm IDE – most common working environments for Magento developers.
 This plugin is written to enhance the Magento development experience.
 In layman’s terms, a developer’s standard routine consists of repetitive operations that could be automated with IDE… this is exactly the purpose this plugin serves.

 The tool is being written by the Magento community; each of the authors is an experienced Magento developer.
 Working on the plugin provides a unique possibility to take this experience and turn it into useful features.